cessda/cessda.guidelines.public/platform/NamingConventions.md

 ## Namespaces

-Namespaces are used to group the components of an product within a cluster, whist isolating them from components of other products.
+Namespaces are used to group the components of a product within a cluster, whist isolating them from components of other products.
- Namespaces are named for the product they are contain, in the form of `$product_name`, e.g. `cdc`, `cvs`, `dvs`, `eqb`, `mgmt`, `monitoring`.
+ Namespaces are named for the product they contain, in the form of $product_name, e.g. `cdc`, `cvs`, `dvs`, `eqb`, `mgmt`, `monitoring`.
 So a cluster typically has multiple namespaces.

 ## Clusters